 Some parts of the country have had communities of people from Poland and other Eastern European countries.
 These same people who were once welcomed now feel afraid for their future and that of their children.

-Property And Home Ownership in Brexit UK
+Property And Home Ownership after the UK Brexit

 Before the UK joined the EU, the majority of working class people lived in poor rented accommodation owned by private landlords or council homes.
 During the time that the UK has been in the EU, the country has prospered, and the number of home-owners has grown exponentially.